MaraevaGianella/GGW_Mali/README.md

 The survey matrices (`survey_matrix_raw.csv`, `survey_matrix_recoded.csv`)
 contain individual-level survey responses.
 Participant IDs are anonymised (see above).
-These files are shared in this repository subject to the conditions of the original ethics approval.
 If you have any concerns, please contact the corresponding author.

 ---